The Adult Education Program

 Classes are held at KCKCC and two satellite learning centers and are offered at a variety of times to meet the needs of changing schedules.

-To participate in the Adult Education Program, students must be at least 16 years of age, a resident of Kansas, and not attending high school.
+To participate in the Adult Education Program, students must be at least 16 years of age and not attending high school.
 There is a yearly $50 fee for classes and materials.